ssanj/provide/README.md

   -s, --<server> <value>   The server type to use.
 Possible values are (netty|jetty).
 Defaults to netty -p, --<port> <value>     The port to run Provide on.
 Defaults to 8080 -l, --<location> <value>
-                           The directory from which to run Provide on.Defaults to /Users/sanj/Downloads/swagger-ui-master/dist
+                           The directory from which to run Provide on.Defaults the current directory

 Please see https://github.com/ssanj/provide for more examples.
 ```